-UPDATE 1-Forex loss slashes Swiss central bank's H1 profit
+UPDATE 2-Swiss central bank's H1 profit hit by forex loss

 * Foreign exchange losses weighed on earnings

-* Bank earned 970 mln Sfr from negative interest rates (Adds detail, economist comment)
+* Bank earned 970 mln Sfr from negative interest rates (Rewrites, adds analysts, sight deposit data)

+ZURICH, July 31 (Reuters) - The Swiss National Bank reported a 94 percent plunge in first-half net profit on Monday, hurt by losses on huge foreign currency investments made to restrain the Swiss franc.
-ZURICH, July 31 (Reuters) - Net profits at Switzerland's central bank plunged to 1.2 billion Swiss francs ($1.2 billion) for the first half of 2017, according to figures released on Monday, as big foreign exchange losses weighed on earnings from its foreign investments.

-Exchange-related losses of 11.8 billion francs almost wiped out the earnings from bonds and shares it holds, bringing profits down from 21.3 billion francs a year earlier.
+Net profits at the Swiss central bank plunged to 1.2 billion Swiss francs ($1.2 billion) from 21.3 billion francs a year earlier as foreign exchange-related losses of 11.8 billion francs almost wiped out earnings from bonds and shares it holds.

-The Swiss National Bank - whose aim is to maintain price stability, not make a profit - has been buying foreign currencies in large amounts to check upward pressure on the franc, which is sought by investors during economic uncertainty.
+The bank - whose aim is to maintain price stability, not make a profit - has been buying foreign currencies in large amounts to check upward pressure on the franc, which is sought by investors during economic uncertainty.

-The institution's foreign currency investments have ballooned to 728 billion francs - 12 percent larger than the entire Swiss economy.
+SNB foreign currency investments have ballooned to 724 billion francs - 11 percent larger than the entire Swiss economy at the end of June.

+Currency interventions have been a cornerstone of the SNB's campaign to prevent the rise of the franc since the central bank suddenly scrapped a peg limiting the currency to 1.20 versus the euro in January 2015.

 The Swiss currency was on track for its biggest monthly drop in six years against the euro as some hedge funds sold the currency after it broke through major technical levels last week.

-But this development has been countered by the weakness of the dollar, which reduces the Swiss franc value of its U.S. investments - with 35 percent of the SNB's holding in dollars.
+But this development has been countered by the weakness of the dollar, which reduces the Swiss franc value of its U.S. investments - with 35 percent of the SNB's holdings in dollars.

 "Exchange rate gains on the euro did not offset losses recorded on other investment currencies, particularly the U.S. dollar," the SNB said on Monday.